THE PASCHAL TRIDUUM:

 The people may stand or kneel as they are able.

-Through Christ, and with Christ, and in Christ, in the unity of the Holy Spirit, all honor and glory are yours, Almighty Father, now and forever.
+All this we ask through your Son Jesus Christ: By him, and with him, and in him, in the unity of the Holy Spirit all honor and glory is yours, Almighty Father, now and for ever.
 AMEN.

 THE LORD’S PRAYER